zawad2221/prayer_time/README.md

   - Choose between **Hanafi** and **Shafi/Others** Asr calculation methods.
   - Persistent settings using `shared_preferences`.
 - **Quick Navigation**: "Go to Today" button to quickly jump back to the current day.
+- **Location Picking**: Allow users to select their location manually or via GPS for even more accurate localized prayer times.

 ## 🛠️ Technical Stack